rabbah/serverless-chess/README.md

-# Whisk Chess
+# Serverless and Portal Chess

-This is `whisk-chess`, the game of chess implemented as a serverless cloud application, using OpenWhisk.
+This is `serverless-chess`, the game of chess implemented as a portable serverless cloud application.
 This single project may be deployed, as is, to multiple serverless clouds.
 It is an example of the power of a true, portable, multicloud serverless platform.

 Here is a list of deployments in the various cloud: